Orange Infused Cleaning Spray

 - Add your peels, herbs and or spices to the jar.
 You want to fill it to quite near the top, but not pack it full

-- Cover the contents of the jar in the white vinegar fill the jar with about one cm of a gap between the vinegar and lid
+- Cover the contents of the jar in the white vinegar, filling the jar with about one cm of a gap between the vinegar and lid

 - Screw the lid on, give it a gentle shake, and let it infuse in your cupboard for roughly 2-3 weeks